chrisjrob/slugrat/README.md

     <slugrat> A - Pub Meet on 2018-02-06 - 2 votes
     <slugrat> B - Pub Meet on 2018-02-21 - 1 votes
     <slugrat> C - Pub Meet on 2018-02-28 - 0 votes
-    <slugrat> To attend the event, use: slugrat: accept 1 A B C
+    <slugrat> To attend the event, use: slugrat: accept 1ABC

-    <johnbull> slugrat: accept 1 A B C
+    <johnbull> slugrat: accept 1ABC
     <slugrat> johnbull: Thank you, you are able to attend Pub Meet on 2018-02-06, 2018-02-21 and 2018-02-28.

-    <janebull> slugrat: accept 1 C
+    <janebull> slugrat: accept 1C
     <slugrat> janebull: Thank you, you are able to attend Pub Meet on 2018-02-28.

-    <fuzzbutt> slugrat: accept 1 A C
+    <fuzzbutt> slugrat: accept 1AC
     <slugrat> fuzzbutt: Thank you, you are able to attend Pub Meet on 2018-02-06 and 2018-02-28.

     <majorbull> slugrat: show 1
     <slugrat> A - Pub Meet on 2018-02-06 - 2 votes
     <slugrat> B - Pub Meet on 2018-02-21 - 1 vote
     <slugrat> C - Pub Meet on 2018-02-28 - 3 votes
-    <slugrat> To attend the event, use: slugrat: accept 1 A B C
+    <slugrat> To attend the event, use: slugrat: accept 1ABC

     <majorbull> slugrat: close 1
     <slugrat> You have closed event 1 - Pub Meet